soomtochukwu/BUNN/README.txt

 certain number of tokens on its behalf.

-The contract emits two events: TRANSFER and APPROVAL, which provide information about token transfers and allowance approvals.
+The contract emits three events: TRANSFER and APPROVAL and the additional BURN event, which provide information about token transfers and allowance approvals.
 It is meant to change the state of the EVM